 So here are my top five all-around personal rewards credit cards, taking into consideration signup bonus, value for every day spending, and benefits for holding the card.

 - Chase Sapphire Reserve Card costs $450 and offers a 50,000 point signup bonus you can earn (possibly availabile still briefly with a higher bonus in-branch).
 It earns triple points on travel and dining.
 It comes with a Priority Pass Select card for airport lounge access.
 And you get a $300 annual travel credit.
-I do not have a referral link for this card, and content has neither been provided nor reviewed by its issuer.

 - Chase Sapphire Preferred Card offers a $0 fee the first year ($95 thereafter), 50,000 points after $4000 in spend within 3 months, 5000 more points for adding an authorized user to the account and making a purchase during that same timeframe, and double points on all travel and dining spend.